Adequate support during the interview

 No other procedural guarantees are provided in the law or administrative guidelines, or in practice, to accommodate the specific needs of such asylum seekers.

-Cases that are identified as vulnerable will be allocated to an examiner who has training to deal with vulnerable cases and, in most cases, the applicant will receive an appropriate interview.
-However, even in such cases there is not a set procedure wherein the examiner can request that the applicant receives support, such as medical or psychological support, in order to facilitate the interview and ensure the applicant is in a position to provide the elements needed to substantiate their claim.
+In practice, cases that are identified as vulnerable will be allocated to an examiner trained to deal with vulnerable cases and, in most cases, the applicant will receive an appropriate interview.
+However, even in such cases there is not a set procedure or guidance wherein the examiner can request that the applicant receives support, such as medical or psychological support, in order to facilitate the interview and ensure the applicant is in a position to provide the elements needed to substantiate their claim.

-In view of the lack of an effective mechanism for the identification and assessment of vulnerable persons, issues arise when cases are not identified as vulnerable and are examined by examiners that do not have the necessary training or in complicated cases were the examiner does not have the required expertise.
-Furthermore, there are complaints of examiners not taking into consideration the vulnerabilities or sensitivities of the applicant; not being impartial; carrying out the interview in an interrogatory manner; and having a problematic attitude.
-There is no recourse to address such issues as no complaint mechanism exists.
+In view of the lack of an effective mechanism for the identification and assessment of vulnerable persons, issues arise when cases are not identified as vulnerable and consequently examined by caseworkers that do not have the necessary training or in complicated cases in which they do not have the required expertise.
+Furthermore, some complaints were made regarding caseworkers not taking into consideration the vulnerabilities or sensitivities of the applicant; not being impartial; carrying out the interview in an interrogatory manner; and having a problematic attitude.
+There is no recourse to address such issues, as no complaint mechanism exists.

 Regarding the procedure followed during the examination of the asylum application, in recent years there have been improvements noted in the personal interview as well as training of officers/caseworkers carrying out the interview and examining asylum claims.
 There are no specialised units within the Asylum Service for these groups.
 However, there are five specialised case officers dealing with claims from vulnerable persons, including three officers for unaccompanied children and two for vulnerable groups such as victims of trafficking and gender-based violence.
 However, specific interview techniques are not systematically used, and practice still depends on individual officers/caseworkers conducting interviews.
 In addition, due to the lack of an adequate identification mechanism, in many cases the interview will be carried out by an officer/caseworker who lacks the necessary training.
 As there is no internal procedure to refer cases, they will often continue with the interview and examination of the application.

 If requested, usually in writing, a social advisor or psychologist can escort a vulnerable person to the interview.
 However, due to the low capacity of available services this is not utilised very often.
-Based on cases represented by the Cyprus Refugee Council, such a request was made for two cases in 2019 and two cases in 2020 and permission was granted.
+Based on cases represented by the Cyprus Refugee Council, such a request was made and permission was granted for two cases in 2019,two cases in 2020 and 3 cases in 2021.
 The role of the social advisor or psychologist during the interview is supportive towards the applicant and does not intervene in the interview.

 Exemption from special procedures